- Principal: Kristie Howe

 - Each classroom is equipped with audio enhancement and digital projection systems.

-- A nutritious hot lunch is prepared and served daily.
+- A nutritious hot breakfast and lunch are prepared and served daily.

 - Bus service is provided for students who live 1-1/2 miles or more from the school.